-The Quality System should be put in practice.
+The Quality System should be put into practice.

 Step 9.
 Quality system registrar selection

 Select an independent Registration Body that is officially accredited to issue Quality System certifications.
-They make audit the company’s Quality System and if it’s successful, it gets certificated.
+They make audit the company’s Quality System and if it’s successful, it gets certified.

 Step 10.
 Internal quality audit